grant-he/website/content/en/docs/tasks/manage-hugepages/scheduling-hugepages.md

 ## {{% heading "prerequisites" %}}

-Kubernetes nodes must
+Kubernetes Nodes must
 [pre-allocate huge pages](https://www.kernel.org/doc/html/latest/admin-guide/mm/hugetlbpage.html)
-in order for the node to report its huge page capacity.
+in order for the Node to report its huge page capacity.

-A node can pre-allocate huge pages for multiple sizes, for instance, the following line in `/etc/default/grub` allocates `2*1GiB` of 1 GiB and `512*2 MiB` of 2 MiB pages:
+A Node can pre-allocate huge pages for multiple sizes.
+For instance, the following line in `/etc/default/grub` allocates `2` 1GiB and `512` 2MiB pages:

 ```
 GRUB_CMDLINE_LINUX="hugepagesz=1G hugepages=2 hugepagesz=2M hugepages=512"
 ```

-The nodes will automatically discover and report all huge page resources as schedulable resources.
+The Nodes will automatically discover and report all huge page resources as schedulable resources.

-When you describe the Node, you should see something similar to the following in the following in the `Capacity` and `Allocatable` sections:
+When you describe the Node, you should see something similar to the following `Capacity` and `Allocatable` sections:

 ```
 Capacity: